neoreeps/surface-pro-3/README.md

 As I build new kernels, I'll place them in [Google Drive](https://drive.google.com/open?id=0BzNI3Zdy9Y6kfklBazc5Y3VQXzd6MU1oaUFMS0NxWEI4dmpFRmFITWZFZWpfM0U1dUJJaTQ)

 # Ubuntu (15.10) - Kernel can be used on 15.04 also
 I have just switched to Ubuntu 15.10, and everything seems to be working well.
-I am still using the 4.2 kernel below with the updated wily patch which gives us multi-touch support.
+I am using the 4.3 kernel below with the patches which gives us multi-touch support and ubuntu equivelant kernel.

 ## 4.3.0 Kernel
 Everything seems to be working well.
-No complaints so far.
+No complaints so far, except power management.

 ## 4.2.0 Kernel